keboola/connection-docs/manipulation/transformations/sandbox/index.md

   - *Connect* (MySQL and Snowflake only) --- Connect to the sandbox using a web SQL client.
   - *SSL* (MySQL and Redshift only) --- Show secure connection information.
-  - *Drop Sandbox* --- Deletes the sandbox database (and all its tables)
+  - *Drop Sandbox* --- Deletes the sandbox database (and all its tables).
+  - *Extend Expiration* --- Postpone the sandbox expiration date for another period (14 days for MySQL, 5 days for Jupyter and RStudio).

 In the same place you can also see the sandbox connection credentials.
 To copy & paste individual values, use the *copy icon*: